Thank you to So Delicious Dairy Free for sponsoring this post! All opinions are my own.

 - Add the oats, chia seeds, almonds, and cherries.
 Stir until combined.

 - Cover and allow to sit in refrigerator for at least four hours.

 - Enjoy topped with extra almonds, cherries, or honey if desired.

-- Store this in your refrigerator for up to four days.
+- Storage: Store this in your refrigerator for up to four days.
 If it thickens too much over time, thin it out with a little more almondmilk.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.

 This is a sponsored conversation written by me on behalf of Target.
 The opinions and text are all mine.